7sDream/rikka/README.md

 - Fork me
 - Create a new branch from dev branch
 - Add your code, comment, document and meaningful commit message
-- Add yourself to CONTRIBUTION.md and description your work
+- Add yourself to CONTRIBUTION.md and describe your work
 - PR to dev branch

 Thanks all contributors!

-You can see contributors list in [CONTRIBUTIONS.md][contributors].
+You can see a list of contributors in [CONTRIBUTIONS.md][contributors].

 ## Acknowledgements